-- Pups as young as 4-months are accepted into ACT Level-I training. - Adopted dogs over 6-months, or if you have concerns about dog-to-dog interactions, should be evaluated before joining a group class. - All dogs must have visited their Veterinarian for a wellness check recently bring health form. - ARRIVAL: Teams, please be considerate.
-Park facing the smaller white picket fences. - Enter the training area through the LARGE double white vinyl doors.
-There are (2) fenced areas for you to relax with your dog before class. - All dogs must be on a 4-6 foot leash no flexible leads please for safety. - Meet/Greets: Respect the dog and human's spatial bubble/comfort zone.
+- Pups as young as 4-months are accepted into ACT Level-I training. - Adopted dogs over 6-months, or if you have concerns about dog-to-dog interactions, should be evaluated before joining a group class. - All dogs must have visited their Veterinarian for a wellness check. - ARRIVAL: Teams, please be considerate.
+Park facing the smaller white vinyl picket fences. - Enter the training area through the BIG double white doors in the back, not through our yard.
+There are (2) fenced areas for you to relax with your dog before class. - All dogs must be on a 4-6 foot leash no flexible leads for safety. - Meet/Greets: Respect the dog and human's spatial bubble / comfort zone.
 Some dogs may not want to socialize until they become familiar with the environment, other dogs, people, and have practiced socialization and manners (SAM). - 10/5: Be aware of what's going on around you within 10-feet.
 Within 5-feet ASK before entering human or dog's spatial bubble/comfort zone. - Be your dog's advocate (best friend) by taking a deep nose-to-navel breath.
 Explore, have fun, while being PRO-ACTIVE AND AWARE of your surroundings.
 Energy flows and shifts as does signals and cues from other dogs, people, children and the environment.
-Awareness and teaching create the difference between being reactive (booga) & proactive (good dog). - Socialization and Manners (SAM): Off leash socialization may precede class.
+Awareness and teaching by shaping good behaviors and preventing reactive ones creates the difference. - Socialization and Manners (SAM): Off leash socialization may precede class.
 It is not mandatory or appropriate for ALL dogs.
-Puppies have a few minutes to engage with other pups/dogs, in a safe, supervised environment. - This flows into warm-ups and Awareness Centered Training-ACT begins. - BRING your dog's blanket, or use one of ours, a favorite toy, and healthy treats. - Do not feed your dog before class.
+Puppies have a few minutes to engage with other pups/dogs, in a safe, supervised environment. - This flows into warm-ups and Awareness Centered Training-ACT begins. - BRING your dog's blanket or use of ours, a favorite toy and healthy treats. - Do not feed your dog before class.
 Instead, have them offer you a sit, watch-me, down.

-If you are interested in learning more about becoming a Registered Pet-Partner® or Read w Me Therapy Team, visit New England Pet Partners, Pet Partners.

-Dog Talk Facebook / Awareness Centered Training-ACT FB New England Pet Partners FB / Daily Doga FB / Email info@nepetpartners.org 603.635-3647 b | 603.661.3647 c
+If you are interested in learning more about becoming a Registered Pet-Partner[®] or Reading Therapy Team, visit New England Pet Partners, Pet Partners and R.E.A.D.
+Dog Talk Facebook / Awareness Centered Training-ACT FB New England Pet Partners FB / Daily Doga FB / Email info@nepetpartners.org